 With that, Tess’s mother ushered her inside.
 Vigoroth were bustling about all over the house, helping to move furniture and unload boxes from the moving truck.
 It didn’t look all that different from a construction site, where Vigoroth typically would also be milling about helping carry and move things.
 The main floor was all open, the living room and kitchen were separated only by a TV and TV stand that had been arranged in the center of the room.
 The old couch and dining table lived in their respective areas and were the only other furniture to fill the room.

 Tess didn’t get a chance to respond as her mother waddled away to the kitchen and got right to work looking for her teapot.
 Even among all the chaos, her mother didn’t skip a beat.
 Tess smiled to herself right before making her way upstairs.
 The upstairs area was only a fraction of what the downstairs area appeared to be.
 As Tess ascended the stairs, she was standing at the center of a squat hallway.
 On either side was a door.
-Based on what her mother had said, the door to the left was her parent’s room, while the door on the right was her own.
+Based on what her mother had said, the entrance to the left was her parent’s room, while the door on the right was her own.

 Her room was sparsely decorated, which put her at great ease.
-Her TV with her gaming console, and her desk with her computer took up one wall, her bed took up another, and the rest were bare.
+Her TV with her gaming console and her desk with her computer took up one wall, her bed took up another, and the rest were bare.
 The only real decorations she had were her wall clock and carpet.
-Her mother complained about how it looked more like a jail cell than a room, but Tess was big fan of the minimalism.
-As she stepped into the room, she took in the sight from her single bedroom window.
+Her mother complained about how it looked more like a jail cell than a room, but Tess was a big fan of minimalism.
+As she stepped into the room, she took in the view from her single bedroom window.
 The view was almost all trees except for the top of the research lab.

 Her parents had said they were going to be moving to a small, rural town.
-Tess, though, could have never guessed how truly small it was.
+Tess, though, could have never guessed how tiny it was.
 Once again, her muscles were beginning to fatigue from clenching as her claustrophobia began to set in.
 She had to look away and instead glanced at her wall clock.
 The second hand didn’t appear to be moving.
 She shuffled over to the wall and tapped the glass of the clock, but to no avail.

 Before she could take it down and fix the time, her mother called her from downstairs.